Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: System Model and Problem Formulation

 \subsection{Power Consumption Model}

 The total power consumption of the considered MA system comprises the energy consumed by the MA drivers in the first stage and that radiated for data transmission in the second stage, i.e.,\footnote{For simplicity, we assume that all stepper motors are identical and share the same torque–speed characteristics.
-Nevertheless, the proposed power consumption model remains applicable to scenarios where different stepper motors with varying characteristics are employed.}
+Nevertheless, the proposed power consumption model remains applicable to scenarios with different stepper motors, as their varying characteristics can be captured by simply updating the specific physical parameters (e.g., resistance and inductance) in the developed power consumption model.}

 where $P_M\left(v\right)$ and $P_D\left(\mbf{W}\right)$ denote the power consumption for the MA driver and data transmission, respectively.
 The matrix $\mbf{W}\triangleq\left[\bs{w}_1,\bs{w}_2,\cdots,\bs{w}_K\right]\ib{C}^{N\times K}$ represents the transmit precoding matrix for the $K$ users with $\bs{w}_k\ib{C}^{N\times1}$ denoting the transmit beamforming vector for the $k$-th user.
 For the power consumption model during data transmission, it primarily includes the radiated power used for signal transmission and the static circuit power consumption, which is given by \cite{xu2013energy}